How to Choose an Advertising Agency

 Before the creative discussion begins, certain legal technicalities such as confidentiality, idea ownership, fees, and non-compete clauses need to be addressed and negotiated.
-In order for an agency to pitch intelligently they need to know a lot about what’s going in your organization, you need a really solid legally documented confidentiality agreement and conditions around the pitch process right from the start.
-Be steadfast on the legal issues most important to your company, but also keep in mind that the advertising agency is a business with important issues as well.
+For an agency to pitch intelligently, they need to know a lot about what’s going in your organization; you need an excellent legally documented confidentiality agreement and conditions around the pitch process right from the start.
+Be steadfast on the legal issues most relevant to your company, but also keep in mind that the advertising agency is a business with urgent matters as well.

-All advertising agencies can do pretty much any kind of work for any kind of client.
-That’s what we do but the truth is they shine on certain things more than others.
-It’s really important to make sure they’re really clear about what they’re strongest at and why they think those particular skills are going to be right for you.
+All advertising agencies can do pretty much any work for any client.
+That’s what we do, but the truth is they shine on certain things more than others.
+It’s essential to make sure they’re clear about what they’re most active at and why they think those particular skills are going to be right for you.

-While assessing the abilities of the agency you’re meeting with, also take the time to assess the people in the room.
-In any meetings with a prospective advertising agency, stress the importance of meeting with the actual team who will work on your campaign to determine if you have the chemistry to make this partnership work though good times and bad.
+While assessing the abilities of the agency you’re meeting with, also take the time to evaluate the people in the room.
+In any meetings with a prospective advertising agency, stress the importance of complying with the actual team who will work on your campaign to determine if you have the chemistry to make this partnership work through good times and bad.

-Advertising is an investment, it’s an investment in people and time and money that must be nurtured and worked at in order to be optimized.
-It’s a progressive, positive force in industry when done correctly.
+Advertising is an investment, and it’s an investment in people and time and money that must be nurtured and worked at to be optimized.
+It’s a progressive, positive force in the industry when done correctly.
 And that starts with the search.

-The team at LOMBARDO would enjoy the opportunity to speak with you about your advertising and see how our team can bring the strongest creative and strategic team needed for your companies advertising needs.
+The team at LOMBARDO would enjoy the opportunity to speak with you about your advertising and see how our team can bring the most influential creative and strategic team needed for your companies advertising needs.